uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/data_types/set_matrix_property.rst

       * - Matrix format
         - Description
       * - CSR
-        - Setting this property for a matrix using the CSR format will throw an :ref:`oneapi::mkl::invalid_argument<onemkl_exception_invalid_argument>` exception.
+        - Setting this property for a matrix using the CSR format will throw a :ref:`oneapi::mkl::invalid_argument<onemkl_exception_invalid_argument>` exception.
       * - COO